n-r-w/shadow-server/README.md

 - WireGuard server (remote)
 - Free Internet

 For simplicity, all operations are performed as root, using Ubuntu 22.04 as an example.
+All settings are for IPv4 only.
 First, you need to follow this guide, and then the client-side part <https://github.com/n-r-w/shadow-client>

 Tested on: